scchan/hcc_wiki/Developer Information.md

 * re2c
 * elfutils-libelf-devel

-You can install these prerequisites with the command below:
+Install them using this command:

 ```
 sudo yum install cmake git svn patch gcc gcc-c++ clang llvm-devel re2c elfutils-libelf-devel
 ```

-Once you reach here, please refer to "Build libc++ and libc++abi" below to finish building libc++ and libc++abi on Fedora.
+At this point, refer to the section “Build libc++ and libc++abi” below to finish building libc++ and libc++abi on Fedora.

 ****

 ### Build libc++ and libc++abi

-Steps here are inspired by [this stackoverflow post](http://stackoverflow.com/questions/25840088/how-to-build-libcxx-and-libcxxabi-by-clang-on-centos-7), with some modifications to ensure they work on both Fedora and CentOS.
+The following procedure is inspired by [a Stack Overflow post](http://stackoverflow.com/questions/25840088/how-to-build-libcxx-and-libcxxabi-by-clang-on-centos-7), with some modifications to ensure it works on both Fedora and CentOS.

-- Get libc++ and build it
+First, get libc++ and build it:

 ```
 # Get libcxx.
 svn co http://llvm.org/svn/llvm-project/libcxx/trunk libcxx
 cd libcxx
-# It is not recommended to build libcxx in the source root directory.
+# We don’t recommend building libcxx in the source root directory.
-# So, we make a build directory.
+# Instead, we make a build directory.
 mkdir build
 cd build
-# Specifying CMAKE_BUILD_TYPE to Release shall generate performance optimized code.
+# Specifying CMAKE_BUILD_TYPE to Release generates performance-optimized code.
-# Please specify the absolute paths to clang and clang++ to CMAKE_C_COMPILER and DCMAKE_CXX_COMPILER,
+# Specify the absolute paths to Clang and Clang++ to CMAKE_C_COMPILER and DCMAKE_CXX_COMPILER,
 # because CMake (ver.
-2.8.12 - 3.0.x) has a bug ...
-See http://www.cmake.org/Bug/view.php?id=15156
+2.8.12 - 3.0.x) has a bug--see http://www.cmake.org/Bug/view.php?id=15156.
 # The CMAKE_INSTALL_PREFIX changes the install path from the default /usr/local to /usr.
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++ ..
 sudo make install
 cd ../..
 ```

-- Get libc++abi and build it
+Next, get libc++abi and build it:

 ```
 # Get libcxxabi.